Tampa Car Accident Lawyer

 - Distracted Driving – Distracted driving has continued to rise over the last decade as the prevalence of smartphones has increased.
 But a driver can be distracted by anything from a navigation system to another passenger or the act of reaching for their morning cup of joe.

-Now that we’ve given you an idea of how drivers can be the cause of car crashes, we should go into further detail about other individuals and entities that may also be at fault.
+Now that we’ve given you an idea of how drivers can be the cause of car accidents, we should go into further detail about other individuals and entities that may also be at fault.

 For issues with the road and road maintenance, the Florida Department of Transportation (FDOT) and/or the Florida Department of Highway Safety and Motor Vehicles (DHSMV) could be found liable.
-This would include accidents that occur due to missing road signs, broken traffic lights, unsecured road construction zones, unrepaired street lamps, or potholes that have remained unfilled.
+This would include car accidents in Tampa that occur due to missing road signs, broken traffic lights, unsecured road construction zones, unrepaired street lamps, or potholes that have remained unfilled.

 In addition to FDOT and DHSMV liability, vehicle parts manufacturers, auto technicians, and automakers can also be to blame when a car accident occurs.